-303.3.9.1 Pre-Award Surveys
+303.3.9.1 Pre-Award Surveys Effective Date: 10/01/2024

-a.
+- a.
 Pre-Award Survey Requirements.
-For all assistance awards, if any of the following criteria apply, the AO must establish and convene a formal survey team (see section 303.3.9.2) to conduct an examination that will help inform the Pre-Award Risk Assessment:
+For all assistance awards, if any of the following criteria apply, the AO must establish and convene a formal pre-award survey team (see section 303.3.9.2) to conduct an examination that will help inform the pre-award risk assessment: - (1) The AO or Planner is uncertain about the prospective recipient's capacity to perform financially or programmatically. - (2) The prospective recipient has never had a USAID grant or cooperative agreement (other than a fixed amount award), or a contract. - The prospective recipient has not received a grant or cooperative agreement (other than a fixed amount award) or a contract from any Federal agency within the last five years.

-- (1) The AO or Planner is uncertain about the prospective recipient's capacity to perform financially or programmatically. - (2) The prospective recipient has never had a USAID grant, cooperative agreement, or contract.
-This requirement does not apply to Fixed Amount Awards. - (3) The prospective recipient has not received an award from any Federal agency within the last five years.
-This requirement does not apply to Fixed Amount Awards. - (4) The AO has knowledge of deficiencies in the applicant's annual audit (Single Audit or equivalent). - (5) The AO determines it to be in the best interest of the U.S. Government. - b.
+- (4) The AO has knowledge of deficiencies in the applicant's annual audit (Single Audit or equivalent). - (5) The AO determines it to be in the best interest of the U.S. Government. - b.
 Contents of the Pre-Award Survey.
 A major component of the pre-award survey is the accounting system survey.
-The accounting system survey team examines the applicant's systems to determine whether the prospective recipient has the necessary organization, experience, and accounting and operational controls in order to achieve the objectives of the program, or whether specific conditions are needed for the accounting systems to be in compliance with applicable regulations and accounting and cost principles. - (1) For a U.S. organization, the AO must ensure that the applicant can meet the requirements of the award, including 2 CFR 200 and the applicable cost principles.
-The survey team must conduct a detailed analysis that addresses whether: - i.
-The applicant's accounting, recordkeeping, and overall financial management systems meet the standards in 2 CFR 200.300-309 and 2 CFR 200.334-338. - ii.
+The pre-award survey team examines the applicant's systems to determine whether the prospective recipient has the necessary organization, experience, and accounting and operational controls in order to achieve the objectives of the program, or whether specific conditions are needed for the accounting systems to be in compliance with applicable regulations and accounting and cost principles. - (1) For a U.S. organization, the AO must ensure that the applicant can meet the requirements of the award, including 2 CFR 200 and the applicable cost principles.
+The pre-award survey team must conduct a detailed analysis that addresses whether: - The applicant's accounting, recordkeeping, and overall financial management systems meet the standards in 2 CFR 200.300-309 and 2 CFR 200.334-338. - ii.
 The applicant's system of internal controls is reasonable in accordance with applicable accounting and cost principles.
 This includes, at a minimum, the segregation of duties, handling of cash, contracting procedures, and personnel and travel policies. - iii.
 The applicant's property management system, if applicable, meets the property standards in 2 CFR 200.310-316. - iv.
 The applicant meets the requirements in 2 CFR 200.331-333 for the administration and monitoring of subawards. - v.
-The applicant's procurement system, if procurement is significant to the award, meets the standards set forth in 2 CFR 200.317-327.
+The applicant's procurement system, if procurement is significant to the award, meets the standards set forth in 2 CFR 200.317-327. - (2) For a non-U.S. organization, the AO must ensure that the applicant can meet the requirements of ADS 303mab, Standard Provisions for Non-U.S. Nongovernmental Organizations as part of the risk assessment.
+The pre-award survey team must conduct a detailed analysis to: (1) determine whether the organization has sufficient financial and managerial capacity capability capacity to manage USAID funds, in accordance with U.S. government and USAID requirements, to achieve the intended objectives of the activity, (2) assess the organization's internal control systems and identify areas that may require strengthening and improvement to effectively implement activities, and (3) determine the degree of support and oversight necessary to ensure proper accountability of funds provided to the organization.